apache/nuttx/examples/README.txt

 examples/uip
 ^^^^^^^^^^^^

   This is a port of uIP example application.
 It includes conditionally compiled logic to exercise the uIP webserver, webclient, telnet, smtp, dncpc, and resolver.

+  Other configuratin items apply also to the selected network utility.
+  For example, the additional relevant settings for the uIP webserver
+  are:

+    CONFIG_NETUTILS_HTTPDSTACKSIZE
+    CONFIG_NETUTILS_HTTPDFILESTATS
+    CONFIG_NETUTILS_HTTPDNETSTATS

 examples/usbserial
 ^^^^^^^^^^^^^^^^^^